 Harry J. Anslinger, the first commissioner of the Federal Bureau of Narcotics played a key role in prohibition.
 He masterminded America’s war on drugs, and his prohibition efforts were aimed disproportionately at minority and immigrant communities.

 Reefer Madness, an anti-marijuana propaganda film released in the 1930s, caused a major shift in the public view.
 Funded by a church group, the film presented marijuana as a dangerous drug that induced violence in its users.
 This film gave the American public a negative view of cannabis and opened the gates for regulation.

 The Marihuana Tax Act was a Critical Turning Point in Cannabis Regulation

-The year 1937 marks a pivotal year for the hemp industry as the Marihuana Tax Act was signed.
+The Marihuana Tax Act was signed in 1937 marking it a pivotal year for the hemp industry.
 It’s important to note that this legislation did not actually prohibit cannabis, but it gave the federal government the power to regulate the marijuana industry and impose taxes on anyone involved in cannabis production.

 While the Tax Act did not technically make marijuana illegal, these taxes were steep and most could not afford to pay them.
 If you could not pay the tax, you were a criminal, and this effectively put hemp out of reach to US hemp farmers and producers.

 The Return of Industrial hemp and What’s Next?

 On December 20, 2018, the Hemp Farming Act was passed into law and legalized industrial production of hemp in the United States.
 This comes after medical and recreational cannabis was made legal in many states across the country.

 Cannabis, in general, has found its place among other supplements aimed at improving general wellness, as well as for medicinal purposes.
 Research on hemp oil and cannabis-derived CBD oil has shown that they are both able to provide wellness benefits such as relieving pain, fighting acne and relieving stress and tension.